andreaulicna/42_Inception/README.md

     } | tee  /etc/my.cnf.d/docker.cnf; \					# create new config file with the above settings
     sed -i "s|skip-networking|skip-networking=0|g" \		# modify the config file to enable networking by adding "=0" to skip-networking
       /etc/my.cnf.d/mariadb-server.cnf

 RUN mysql_install_db --user=mysql --datadir=/var/lib/mysql	# as user "mysql" initialize MariaDB database system tables in /var/lib/mysql using mysql_install_db

 EXPOSE 3306													# open the default port for MariaDB/MySQL

-COPY requirements/mariadb/conf/create_db.sh .				# copy a database initialization script from the host's tool directory to the curring one inside the image
+COPY requirements/mariadb/conf/create_db.sh .				# copy a database initialization script from the host's tool directory to the current one inside the image

+RUN --mount=type=secret,id=db_root_password \				# mount (attach storage) the secrets to the build process = way of passing sensitive information to the container during the build process
+    --mount=type=secret,id=db_password \
+	export DB_ROOT=$(cat /run/secrets/db_root_password) && \# export the secrets as environment variables for the subsequent script to have access to them - it is safe because the secrets will disappear along with the shell session that the building is happening in once it's done export DB_PASS=$(cat /run/secrets/db_password) && \
-RUN sh create_db.sh && rm create_db.sh						# run the database initialization script and remove it afterwards USER mysql													# set running user for running subsequent commands and the container itself - security best practise not to run as root
+	sh create_db.sh && rm create_db.sh						# run the database initialization script and remove it afterward

+USER mysql													# set running user for running subsequent commands and the container itself - security best practise not to run as root

-CMD ["/usr/bin/mysqld", "--skip-log-error"]					# specify the default command to run once the container starts (if the container is runing with args, those replace this array)
+CMD ["/usr/bin/mysqld", "--skip-log-error"]					# specify the default command to run once the container starts
 ```
 <br>